-(Note: The Vail and Aspen, models may be connected to 120V service.
+(Note: The Bali model may be connected to 120V service.
 See the Instructions on next page.)

 IMPORTANT NOTICE: The electrical wiring of this hot tub must meet the requirements of the National Electrical Code (NEC) and any applicable state or local codes.
 The electrical circuit must be installed by a qualified electrician and approved by a local building/electrical inspection authority.